docpad-archive/documentation/01-start/04-begin.html.md

 </ul>
 ```

 Save it, and bang, now we've got our navigation menu on each page!
 Wicked.
 So what does that do?
 Well first it uses the `getCollection` [template helper](/docpad/template-data) to fetch the `html` collection which is a pre-defined collection by DocPad that contains all the HTML documents in our website.
-Then with that collection we find all the files that their `relativeOutDirPath` [attribute](/docpad/meta-data) set to `''` (which means find everything that will be outputted to the root directory of our website - so all Index and About Pages).
+Then with that collection we find everything that has a `isPage` attribute set to `true` - which is the attribute we defined earlier when first applying our layout to our pages.
 With that we then convert it from a [Backbone](http://backbonejs.org/#Collection)/[QueryEngine](/queryengine/guide) Collection into a standard JavaScript Array using [`toJSON`](http://backbonejs.org/#Collection-toJSON).

 That's a bit of a mouthful, but give it a while and you'll be a pro in no time.
 There is one major ineffeciency with the above approach, can you guess it?